Updated: Oct 21, 2022

 If you were looking carefully, my illness wouldn’t be quite so invisible at all.
 If you were paying attention, you would see the effort that goes into appearing ‘normal’.
-You would notice the grey, paleness of my complexion underneath my carefully applied make up and the sadness in my eyes that my life is now so limited, so different to what I had hoped.
+You would notice the pallor of my complexion barely hidden by my carefully applied make up, and the sadness in my eyes that my life is now so limited, so different to what I had hoped.
 You would see the way I start to rock back and forth when the pain becomes too much, and how my hands start to shake when I’ve over exerted.

 If you were looking carefully you would notice how I wince at loud noises and struggle to follow conversations, and how I still feel so awkward about having to ask you to speak a little quieter.

 If you were really paying attention, you would hear the yearning in my voice when I talk about teaching and see my desperation to be able to put my skills to use again.

 You would see how I hate relying on my partner for so much, and how my self-esteem has been dented by my inability to provide for myself.

 If you were really paying attention you would notice the long periods where I simply drop off the map, where I retreat into the safety of my solitude.
 Not through choice but because I am too fatigued to even hold up a cup of tea or feed myself, and I have no idea how to explain to you how terrifying this feels.
 I don’t know how to bring you into that world with me, so I exist there alone.